 Fairfield Medical Center Main Campus Inpatient Visitation

-- Patients requiring an essential caregiver: One essential caregiver is permitted to assist patients requiring support and patients in emergency situations.
+- Patients requiring support person: One support person is permitted outside of normal visiting hours to assist patients or accompany patients in emergency situations.
 Please call 740-243-1099 to define if you are an essential caregiver.

-- Patient under the age of 18 years old: two identified guardians permitted during hospital stay
+- Patient under the age of 18 years old: Two identified guardians are permitted outside of normal visitation hours during hospital stay or during a surgical procedure.

-- Patient requesting clergy visitation: In addition to one visitor, one member of a clergy is permitted during visitation hours.
+- Patient requesting clergy visitation: In addition to two visitors, one member of a clergy is permitted during visitation hours.
 Clergy is defined as an ordained clergy, such as a rabbi, priest, pastor, Islamic cleric, associate pastor, licensed minister, a Roman Catholic Eucharistic minister or an Episcopal hospital minister who is serving a congregation.

 Safety Guidelines for Visitors Who Meet Exceptions